-"First Vacation Year"

-The first vacation year is the calendar year in which the employee's first anniversary falls.
+"First vacation year" - The first vacation year is the calendar year in which the employee's first anniversary falls.

-(b) An employee earns, but is not entitled to receive, vacation leave during the first six months of continuous employment.

-(c) A regular full-time employee who has received at least 10 days pay at straight-time rates for each calendar month will have an annual vacation entitlement as follows:
+- (b) An employee earns, but is not entitled to receive, vacation leave during the first six months of continuous employment. - (c) A regular full-time employee who has received at least 10 days' pay at straight-time rates for each calendar month will have an annual vacation entitlement as follows:

 Vacation Years Workdays

+First 15

-First to Second 15
+Second 15

 Third 16

 Fourth 17

 Fifth 19

 Sixth 20

 Seventh 20

 Eighth 22

-Ninth
+Ninth 23

 Tenth 24

 Eleventh 25

 Twelfth 26

 Thirteenth to Fifteenth 27

-Sixteenth to Eighteenth
+Sixteenth to Eighteenth 28

-Nineteenth
+Nineteenth 29

-Twentieth
+Twentieth 31

-Twenty-first
+Twenty-first 32

-Twenty-second
+Twenty-second 33

-Twenty-third and Twenty-fourth
+Twenty-third and Twenty-fourth 34

-Twenty-fifth and thereafter
+Twenty-fifth and thereafter 35

-(d) During the first partial year of service a new employee will earn vacation at the rate of one and one-quarter days for each month for which the employee earns 10 days pay at straight-time rates.
+(d) During the first partial year of service a new employee will earn vacation at the rate of one and one-quarter days for each month for which the employee earns 10 days' pay at straight-time rates.

-(e) During the first and subsequent vacation years an employee will earn one-twelfth of the annual entitlement for each month in which the employee has received at least 10 days pay at straight-time rates.
-Where an employee has taken more vacation than earned, the unearned portion taken shall be charged against future earned credits or recovered upon termination whichever occurs first.

-(f) With the exception of authorized vacation carryover under Article 14.5, the scheduling and completion of vacations shall be on a calendar year basis.

-(g) The calendar year in which an employee's first anniversary falls shall be the first vacation year.
-For the purpose of additional leave entitlement, the calendar year in which the third anniversary falls shall be the third vacation year; in which the sixth anniversary falls shall be the sixth vacation year, etc.

-(h) An employee is not entitled to receive cash in lieu of vacation time, except upon termination, resignation, retirement or in the first partial year of service.

-(i) Regular part-time employees shall receive an annual entitlement of vacation time off with vacation pay at the rate of six percent of gross earnings from the employee's employment date or the date they last received vacation pay.
+- (e) During the first and subsequent vacation years an employee will earn one-twelfth of the annual entitlement for each month in which the employee has received at least 10 days' pay at straight-time rates.
+Where an employee has taken more vacation than earned, the unearned portion taken shall be charged against future earned credits or recovered upon termination whichever occurs first. - (f) With the exception of authorized vacation carryover under Article 14.5, the scheduling and completion of vacations shall be on a calendar year basis. - (g) The calendar year in which an employee's first anniversary falls shall be the first vacation year.
+For the purpose of additional leave entitlement, the calendar year in which the third anniversary falls shall be the third vacation year; in which the fourth anniversary falls shall be the fourth vacation year, etc. - (h) An employee is not entitled to receive cash in lieu of vacation time, except upon termination, resignation, retirement or in the first partial year of service where employment commenced after July 1st. - (i) Regular part-time employees shall receive vacation time off with vacation pay on a prorated basis.